Derived categories and Calabi-Yau algebras: Introduction

 \section{Introduction}

-In \cite{R}, J. Rickard defined derived equivalence of two $k$-algebras and built the derived Morita theory.
-Later in \cite{JR}, he showed that for two derived equivalent finite dimensional $k$-algebras, if one is symmetric algebra, then so is the other.
+In 1989, J. Rickard \cite{R} defined derived equivalence of two algebras and built the derived Morita theory.
+Later in \cite{JR}, he showed that for two derived equivalent finite dimensional algebras, if one is a symmetric algebra, then so is the other.

 Symmetric algebras are closely related to Calabi-Yau algebras, a notion introduced by Ginzburg in \cite{G}.
 In fact, Van den Bergh showed in \cite{VdB} that if a Calabi-Yau algebra is Koszul, then its Koszul dual algebra is symmetric.
-It is then natural to ask whether or not for two derived Morita equivalent algebras, if one is Calabi-Yau, so is the other.
-In the note, we show this is true.
+It is then natural to ask whether for two derived Morita equivalent algebras, not necessarily Koszul, if one is Calabi-Yau, so is the other.
+It turns out that the answer is yes.
+The main result of this paper is as follows:

-\begin{theorem} Suppose $A$ and $B$ are two $k$-algebras.
-If $A$ is derived equivalent to $B$, and is a $d$-Calabi-Yau algebra, where $d \in \mathbb{N}$, then $B$ is also a $d$-Calabi-Yau algebra. \end{theorem}
+\begin{theorem} Let $A$ and $B$ be two $k$-algebras, where $k$ is a field of characteristic zero.
+If $A$ is a $d$-Calabi-Yau algebra, where $d \in \mathbb{N}$, and is derived equivalent to $B$, then $B$ is also a $d$-Calabi-Yau algebra. \end{theorem} The rest of the paper is devoted to the proof of the above theorem.
+It is organized as follows:

+In \S 2 we recall some notions of the derived category of an abelian category, the derived functor, the triangulated category and some of their basic properties.